robin-mu/EDGE/Wiki/Speed-and-Acceleration.md

 [[/images/SpeedAndAcceleration/max_angle_reset.png]]

 ## Other cubes
-Because of the slightly higher acceleration of other cubes, their ticks per step is also a bit different:
+Because of the slightly higher acceleration of other cubes, their ticks per step are also a bit different:

 | Step  | Ticks per Step |
 |-------|----------------|